-User Interviews is a company that conducts research for businesses to help them better understand the opinions of their customer bases.
+User Interviews is an online platform that conducts research for businesses to help them better understand the opinions of their customer bases and receive valuable feedback.
 Today, we have a User Interviews review explaining how you can earn decent money participating in their research.

 The site is, in part, a survey panel, and extra cash opportunity.
 But they take things a little further by also conducting more in-depth research projects, including focus groups, in-person interview sessions, and longer-term product testing studies.